 Kirkham Hot Springs

 Lowman Ranger District is a popular destination for outdoor enthusiasts.
 One of its premier hiking routes, the 35-mile Kirkham Ridge Trail, begins just a quarter-mile away.
 The South Fork Payette River also offers exciting whitewater rafting, kayaking, and trout fishing opportunities.

-Traveling along Highway 21 and 17 — also known as the Ponderosa Pine Scenic Byway and the Banks-Lowman Highway—you’ll enjoy scenic vistas, wildlife viewing, historical kiosks, numerous trailheads, and many natural hot springs.
-Head west from Kirkham Hot Springs to find Haven Hot Springs, Pine Flats Hot Springs, and Campground Hot Springs, all easily accessible from the road.
-Going east toward Stanley, you’ll discover more geothermal gems like Bonneville Hot Springs, Sacajawea Hot Springs, plus several others near Stanley.
+Traveling along Highways 21 and 17, a.k.a. the Ponderosa Pine Scenic Byway and the Banks-Lowman Highway, respectively, you will enjoy scenic vistas, wildlife viewing, historical kiosks, numerous trailheads, and many natural hot springs.
+If you head west from Kirkham Hot Springs, you will find Haven Hot Springs, Pine Flats Hot Springs, and Campground Hot Springs, all easily accessible from the road.
+Going east toward Stanley, you will discover more geothermal gems like Bonneville Hot Springs, Sacajawea Hot Springs, plus several others near Stanley.

+Kirkham Hot Springs